 Although the provision of electricity alone is insufficient to underwrite social and economic development, there is close correlation between countries with the lowest energy capacity and those classified as Least Developed Countries.
 The Africa Progress Report 2015 warned that “energy-sector bottlenecks and power shortages cost the region 2-4 per cent of GDP annually, undermining sustainable economic growth, jobs and investment.”

 Conversely, the champions of poverty reduction can boast almost universal access to electricity.
-China has connected 500 million people in rural areas since 1990 whilst Vietnam has increased coverage from 14% to 99% in 25 years.
+China has connected 500 million people in rural areas since 1990 whilst Vietnam increased coverage from 20% to 80% in just 9 years, prior to achieving universal access.

 In the absence of modern energy sources, household cooking and heating is dependent on rudimentary stoves that burn solid fuels such as wood, charcoal or agricultural waste.
 Scientists say that kitchen pollution caused by this combustion is equivalent to a child smoking 3-5 cigarettes per day.